Vaccination-v2-(4)-1

 What can I do to protect myself from getting infected?

-The best possible way to prevent a hepatitis B infection is to get vaccinated.
+The best way to prevent a hepatitis B infection is to get vaccinated.

 Since hepatitis B spreads through contact with blood or bodily fluids, there are also other precautions you can take to protect yourself:2